Xirado/spotify-plugin/README.md

 Just tell Lavalink to load a Spotify url like `https://open.spotify.com/album/7qemUq4n71awwVPOaX7jw4` and the plugin does the rest

-In some cases a the requested Spotify songs can't be found on YouTube then you will receive a normal `TrackStartEvent` followed by a `TrackExceptionEvent` and later `TrackEndEvent`
+In some cases a requested Spotify songs can't be found on YouTube then you will receive a normal `TrackStartEvent` followed by a `TrackExceptionEvent` and later `TrackEndEvent`

 <details>
 <summary>TrackStartEvent Example</summary>